summa-tx/riemann/README.md

 ### Notes and Bitcoin gotchas:

+* For convenience, we separate the script_sig into the stack_script and the redeem_script.
+For PKH spends, the redeem script MUST BE `b''`.

 * If there are any witnesses, all inputs must have a witness.
 The witness list MUST be the same size as the input list.
 Use `tx_builder.make_legacy_input_and_empty_witness()` when building your input to also generate a blank witness for your input.
 It returns `(TxIn, InputWitness)`.

 * If all sequence numbers are set to max (0xFFFFFFFF), `lock_time` is disregarded by consensus rules.
 For this reason, 0xFFFFFFFE is the default sequence number in simple.py.